Objective

 - C

-- Self, CLOS, Prolog
+- Prolog

 Other Languages

-these (roughly) by type and purpose, but the groups are
+These are purpose-specific languages which, even when Turing-complete, are narrow in their scope.
+I group these (roughly) by type and purpose, but the groups are otherwise unordered.

-- Generalized Markup: SGML, XML, YAML
+- Generalized Markup and serialization: SGML, XML, YAML, JSON

 - Hypertext Markup and Layout: HTML, XHTML